nusdbsystem/HAKES-Search/README.md

 The folder [./extended-version](./extended-version/) contains the extended version of the submission with additional discussion and experimental results.

+## Code update

+Training extended to support Euclidean distance.
+Update the index loading and saving.
+The serving for filter stage index and refine stage index is decoupled.
+The client support for decouple deployment and IndexWorkerGroup is added.
+The deletion support by tombstone is added (vector removal during checkpoint not yet migrated).
+Removal of unused codes.

 ## Code structure

 HAKES repo include the following parts